BananaJeanss/ralseibot/README.md

 | `/uptime` | View bot uptime statistics |
 | `/about` | Information about the bot and its features |

-Not all commands are listed here, more commands can be found via the discord command selector.
+More commands can be found via the discord command selector, or via [commands.md](commands.md)

 ## Quick Start